“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 SMART goals date back to the 1980s and are a proven way to increase productivity, focus and motivation since they create clear and attainable objectives.

-Given that SMART goals are successfully used in forums as diverse as banks and hospitals, we figured they would work well for investing and decided to structure our course around the concept.
+Given that SMART goals are successfully used in forums as diverse as banks and hospitals, we figured they would work well for investing and decided to structure our program around the concept.

-GLIP is broken down into 10 modules, each of which contains a number of SMART-goal driven video chapters designed to help you master land investing.
+Our course is broken down into modules, each of which contains a number of SMART-goal driven video chapters designed to help you master the land investment business.

 The chapters start out with the SMART goal you are to complete and then cover the steps required to complete the goal.